privaci/privaci.github.io/_posts/2018-03-14-4th_ci_symposium_accomodations.md

 ## Event Location

- The 4th CI Symposium will take place in at Cornell Tech, the Digital Life Initiative (DLI) on Roosevelt Island.
+ This year 4th CI Symposium will be held in at Cornell Tech, the Digital Life Initiative (DLI) on Roosevelt Island in New York City.

+ Cornell Tech is a brand-new extension campus of Cornell University and now stands as one of the greatest concentrations of computer engineering research and education in NYC.
+It is located on Roosevelt Island, adjacent to Manhattan, which gives it a unique balance of accessibility and tranquility.
+It has access to all Manhattan has to offer without having to deal with many of the downsides of being in a major city.

+ There are many options for hotels and ways to travel to Cornell Tech.
+The Graduate Hotel is directly attached to the conference venue and has reasonable rates for NYC standards.
+In addition, you could reach the island within 30 minutes from most hotels in NYC.
+It is accessible from the F train line, by car from the Queens side, or by tram from the Manhattan side.
+Below we give detailed recommendations for travel to NYC and Cornell Tech, and for hotel accommodations.

 ## Accommodations